 How to Teach Writing in Chinese Immersion Classrooms?

-As Mandarin Chinese immersion schools are getting increasingly popular around the world, Chinese teachers are in need of more research-based and teacher-created resources.
-Having your students talk to each other in Mandarin Chinese every day may not be a challenging task, but how about getting them to start writing Chinese characters and sentences in Chinese?
+As Mandarin Chinese immersion schools are getting increasingly popular worldwide, Chinese teachers are seeking more research-based, teacher-created resources.
+While encouraging daily conversation in Mandarin may not be too challenging, helping students begin writing Chinese characters and forming sentences can be a different story!

-Here are some resources for Chinese teachers to help their students develop writing skills.
-We have used them in our Chinese immersion and Dual Language classrooms, and our little Chinese learners benefit from these resources!
+Here are some great resources for Chinese teachers to help students develop strong writing skills.
+We've used them in our Chinese immersion classrooms, and our little learners have shown great progress with these tools!

-Get your students to start with routines!
-No matter which age group you work with, it’s always great to create a flow of writing for them.
-This set of Writing Process posters will create the perfect visual support on the bulletin board for your students.
-It explains each step of the writing process: brainstorming, drafting, revising, editing, and publishing.
-Teach students about these 5 writing process in the beginning of the year, so you can always refer back to each process when giving feedbacks to their writing.
+This set of Writing Process posters provides the perfect visual support for your writing bulletin board, outlining each step of the writing journey: brainstorming, drafting, revising, editing, and publishing.
+These 5 writing process can be applied to any type or genre of Chinese writing.
+Introduce these 5 steps at the beginning of the year, so you can easily refer back to them when giving feedback on their writing pieces.

 The writing posters are available in Traditional Chinese and Simplified Chinese.